mikecampo/dotfiles/windows/readme.md

 ## Setting up Visual Studio

-* Use the backed up VS2015 ISO or download it from https://go.microsoft.com/fwlink/?LinkId=615448&clcid=0x409
-* Pick a custom install directory, e.g. `/x/programs/Visual Studio 15`
+* Use an install path with no spaces in it `/x/programs/vs15`
-* Select a custom install and check off the C++ language support.
+* Select custom install and check off the C++ language support.
 * Once installed, open Visual Studio and go to `Tools` -> `Options`.
 Open `Debugging` -> `Symbols` and add the path to the cached symbols directory that you set up above under `Setup a symbol server`.
+* Open the `Visual Studio Layout` folder in this directory and copy the file to `%LOCALAPPDATA%/Microsoft/VisualStudio/{VisualStudioInstanceID}`.
+  You can now apply the custom layout in VS: `Window -> Apply Window Layout -> Campo`

 ## Setup up Unix-like Shell
 * Install [MSYS2 w/ MinGW-w64](http://www.msys2.org/) to `C:\msys64`